epfl-ada-2018/ada007project/README.md

 30/11/2018 - 10/12/2018: Review analysis and Data visulization

-* Analyse review text and show the visualizetion in plots
+* Analyse review text and show the visualization in plots

 11/12/2018 - 16/12/2018: Conclusion and Report